-- Elementary Education (Grades 1-6) students must satisfactorily complete content courses related to the elementary curriculum consistent with Missouri certification requirements.
-Additional information on current requirements can be found in the EPP Student Handbook. - All education majors must demonstrate competence in English composition and research.
+Elementary Education (Grades 1-6) students must satisfactorily complete content courses related to the elementary curriculum consistent with Missouri certification requirements.
+Additional information on current requirements can be found in the EPP Student Handbook.

+- All education majors must demonstrate competence in English composition and research.
 They are required to satisfactorily complete EN112 College Composition I, EN113 College Composition II, and COM110 Written Research Practicum or the equivalent.
 If the student does not demonstrate writing competence, the department will require the student to seek assistance from The Clark Academic Center and file a Tutorial Form (see Handbook) to receive tutoring/advising. - All education majors must demonstrate competence in oral communication.
 This requirement is met by completing COM220 Oral Communications or the equivalent.
 The student must continue to show strong oral presentation skills in education course work.
 If the student does not display these skills, the department will complete a Tutorial Form and the student will receive tutoring/advising. - All education majors must demonstrate competence in basic mathematical operations.
 In addition to completing the General Education requirements for mathematics, the student must exhibit continued mathematical skills in education coursework.
-If a student does not show these competencies, the department will complete a Tutorial Form and the student will receive tutoring/advising.
+If a student does not show these competencies, the department will complete a Tutorial Form and the student will receive tutoring/advising. - State monitoring of the Teacher Education Program requires that all Teacher Education majors must develop and meet rigid qualifications and maintain the highest academic and professional standards at all times.